 “Most brands are pretty bad at omni channel services.”
 That was the conclusion I came to during a recent online-offline study tour in London.

 Asics, Adidas, New Balance, Nike, and Puma were my main brands of interest.
-To assess them, I researched omni channel best practices of a wide range of brands and retailers, created a scorecard, and built a store assessment app.
+To assess them, I researched omni channel services best practices of a wide range of brands and retailers, created a scorecard, and built a store assessment app.
 In late August, I went on a field trip to London to find out how well they performed.

 Despite a growing e-commerce trend, brick and mortar remain the most important points of sale.
 As a millennial, I grew up with Facebook & Co, chat with friends halfway around the world over WhatsApp, and do a good part of my shopping online.
 I have my smartphone with me at all times, and yet, along with 82% of my generation, I still prefer physical stores over the online experience.

-I started my personal omni channel service journey online.
+I started my personal omni channel services journey online.
 I looked around all retail industries to find best practice examples of store locators, omni channel marketing, and other cross channel services.
 For my store checks, I chose London because it is referred to as “Europe’s Digital Retail Capital”.
 I purposefully targeted top sporting brands, as I expected them to be the most advanced in omni channel services.

-In order to assess the brands and their omni channel service adequately, I created a scorecard that rates each brand and their top stores in London on four omni channel categories.
+In order to assess the brands and their omni channel services adequately, I created a scorecard that rates each brand and their top stores in London on four omni channel categories.
 I designed the categories and scorecard based on my research about other European retailers and brands.
 For convenience, I plotted the scorecard into Google Forms and was able to enter my findings while on location.

 My findings are based on observations in the brands’ flagship stores in August 2017.
 Stores at other locations and at a different time may yield diverging results.